Technical Studentships - Applied Physics

 In order to qualify for a place on the programme you will need to meet the following requirements:

-- You have completed at least 18 months of your undergraduate studies (Bachelor or Master’s) at the time of the next student selection taking place in May 2020.
-Please note that PhD students are not eligible for this programme.
+- You have completed at least 18 months of your undergraduate studies (Bachelor or Master’s) at the time of the next student selection taking place in May 2019.
+PhD students are not eligible for this programme.

 - You can stay for at least 4 and at most 12 months remaining registered as a full-time student.

 - We advise you to opt for the longest period possible to make the most of it and increase your chances of being selected!

 - You have a good knowledge of English OR French.

 CERN would very much like to benefit from your expertise, commitment and passion.

 - A contract of association from 4 to 12 months.

 - An allowance of 3305 Swiss Francs per month (net of tax).

 - A travel allowance.

 - Depending on your personal circumstances, a supplement if you are married and/or have children.